California Endangered Species Act: CESA process overview

 While CESA is considered effective, the multitude of agencies working within the framework of CESA can lead to poor communication and effectiveness due to entities working at cross purposes, which ultimately leads to less protection and poorer use of time and resources for conservation programming.
+Such ineffectiveness is in part due to the wide range of diversity in California’s ecosystems, with there being a great difference in species and traits from biome to biome.
+As a result, there are debates between agencies on what would be the most effective course of action in certain ecosystems, which species are going to be affected, and what aftershocks their intervention will have for the area as a whole later down the line.
+The program understands that there is room for improvement, and there have been suggestions of ways to streamline such debates.
+However, as with the previous issues, there is inner contention that raises difficulties in having them passed in the first place.

 Listing

 The listing process includes procedures for individuals, organizations or the California Department of Fish and Wildlife.
 Petitions can be submitted to the Department for a species, subspecies, or variety of any plant or animal to add, delete, or note a change in status on the list of endangered or threatened species.
 The petitions will be handled by the Habitat Conservation Planning Branch.
 The process includes reviewing a region where the species is in habitation, conducting a visit to where the species is, and presenting a report.
 After 90 days of the petition, the Habitat Conservation Planning Branch sends the report to the director for approval.
 If the petition is approved the species becomes a candidate species.

-As of March, 2015, CESA lists 49 animals as Endangered and another 37 as Threatened.
-An additional 4 species are candidates for listing as either threatened or endangered.
-No species are proposed for delisting.
-As of April, 2015 CESA lists 132 land plant species as Endangered, 22 as Threatened, and 64 as Rare.
-No species are currently candidates for listing.
+As of 2014 it was very difficult to convince the CESA to list a plant as an endangered species: the agency had listed no plants at all since 2007, and had only listed six since 2000.
+The successful listing of the Livermore tarplant in 2014 was hoped by supporters to serve as a template for listing more endangered plants under the act.

+At the state level, as of April 2023 CESA lists 54 animals as Endangered and another 43 as Threatened, together with 89 federally listed Endangered animals and 46 federally listed Threatened animals.
+As of the same date, there are 137 state-listed Endangered plants and 21 state-listed Threatened plants, in addition to 131 federally listed Endangered Species and 51 federally listed Threatened plants.

 Comparison to similar laws

 California's endangered species act is considered superior to similar acts enacted in other states due to its comprehensive design, its involvement in the pursuit of prevention, and for its cooperative relationships with programs such as Natural Community Conservation Planning (NCCP).

+It is also considered to be significantly more effective than the federal Endangered Species Act because of its protection of plants on private property: the federal act solely protects plants present on federal property.